Residents > Trash Removal

 Addison Recycling Center or participating in the residential curbside recycling

 program.
-The Environmental Services Garage also helps recycle used motor oil.
+The Environmental Services Division also helps recycle used motor oil.

 Addison Recycling Center

-Beginning Oct.
-3, 2015, the Recycling Center, at 711 N. Addison Road, will be open Saturdays only, 8 a.m. - noon.
-The Recycling Center is for use by Addison residents only; residency WILL BE CHECKED.
+The Recycling Center, at 711 N. Addison Road, is open Saturdays only, 8 a.m. - noon, and is for use by Addison residents only; residency WILL BE CHECKED.

 The following items are accepted: